Status and Activities: Implementing the TMDL for Guadalupe River above Canyon Lake

 River Basin: Guadalupe

 The Guadalupe River Implementation Plan documents measures stakeholders are using to reduce bacteria loads.
+The City of Kerrville, Kerr County, and the Texas Department of Transportation have committed to partner with UGRA to implement these measures.
 Their strategy includes the following actions:

 - Reduce feeding of birds and manage the waterfowl population at Louise Hays and Kerrville-Schreiner parks.